-updated on 12 February 2019
+updated on 14 February 2023

 The first step to being active on LinkedIn is to make sure that your profile is up to date and reflects you as best it can.
 It’s the first glimpse of you that other users (including recruiters) will have, so it’s important that it demonstrates who you are and what you do well.

 In the ‘current position’ and ‘headline’ sections it’s fine to put ‘aspiring solicitor’ or ‘third-year law student’ (or something similar) to denote your position and career aspirations, if you don’t already have a law-related job.

 It doesn’t need to be a personal statement or essay, but a few key points about yourself and your interests.
 Most users will only see the first three lines or so of your summary when they visit your profile, but LinkedIn Recruiter will show the entire summary by default.
 Take a look at this article for more information about what to put in your summary.

-There won’t be much content related to graduate recruitment, but there will be plenty of information on deals they are working on, awards they have been nominated for, what they want you to know – it all helps you to build a broader picture of what the firm does, and could provide topics for conversation at networking events or even at interview.
+There won’t be much content relating to graduate recruitment, but there’ll be plenty of information on deals they’re working on, awards they’ve been nominated for, what they want you to know – it all helps you to build a broader picture of what the firm does and could provide topics for conversation at networking events or even at interview.

-You can start by adding your course mates and fellow university students, but in reality, there are many places where you will meet new, interesting people that you can later connect with on LinkedIn.
+You can start by adding your course mates and fellow university students, but in reality, there are many places where you’ll meet new, interesting people that you can later connect with on LinkedIn.
 Why not take note of the names of people you speak to at law fairs or company presentations?
 Or connect with people you’ve encountered during work experience or vacation scheme placements, for example.